 I strongly encourage emerging and developing countries, in particular, the standard setters and national professional accountancy bodies, to use this guide as a starting point towards eventually adopting international accounting standards.
 I envisage that the government of these countries will find MAM a useful tool in helping to raise the overall standards of the profession, thereby, contributing towards stronger investor confidence towards the country.
 Furthermore, as more businesses are encouraged to use MAM to produce quality, reliable financial information, governments would also have greater assurance over tax collections.

 This project would not have been possible without the inputs from ASEAN Federation of Accountants’ (AFA) Accounting Standards Group (AASG) members.
-Also, I would like to express my sincere appreciation to the author of MAM, Ms. Lim Ju May, ISCA’s Deputy Director, Financial Reporting Standards & Corporate Reporting, for devoting her time and effort towards ensuring that the MAM is intuitive and easy to understand.
+Also, I would like to express my sincere appreciation to the author of MAM, Ms. Lim Ju May, ISCA’s Deputy Director, Corporate Reporting & Ethics (CoRE) Division, for devoting her time and effort towards ensuring that the MAM is intuitive and easy to understand.

 I hope you will find this document useful.

 Gerard Ee President, Institute of Singapore Chartered Accountants (ISCA) Chairperson, AFA Accounting Standards Group (AASG)